 Number Porting Fraud Prevention

-Since the discovery of Number Porting Fraud in New Zealand, mobile phone service providers have been working together to put in place a number of preventative measures:
+In 2020 the industry recognised a spike in instances of fraud occuring via number portability.
+Since the identification of number porting fraud in New Zealand, mobile phone service providers have worked hard to stamp it out by working together to introduce a number of preventative measures:

 EXPLORE MORE